 Our CPF is a mandatory savings scheme for our retirement, housing, healthcare and other needs.
-In Singapore, we and employers take an active role in providing for our social security by contributing a percentage of our monthly salary to our CPF accounts, depending on our age and income level.
+In Singapore, we (employees) and employers take an active role in providing for our social security by contributing a percentage of our monthly salary to our CPF accounts.

-The government plays its part by paying us a guaranteed risk-free interest rate of between 2.5% per annum and 6.0% per annum, depending on our age and account type.
-While not definite, the government also periodically makes top-ups to individuals’ accounts.
+The government plays its part by paying us a guaranteed risk-free interest rate of between 2.5% per annum and 6.0% per annum, depending on our age, account type and actual CPF savings.
+While not definite, the government also periodically makes top-ups to individuals’ CPF accounts.
+One of these schemes is the Matched Retirement Savings Scheme (MRSS).

 How Do CPF Contributions Work?

 When we start working in Singapore, we have to contribute a percentage of our salary to our CPF accounts.
-We do not have to do anything as our employer will directly deduct this amount out of our salary each month.
-Our employers must also contribute a percentage of our salary to our CPF accounts.
-This sum is added to our CPF contributions and credited to our CPF accounts each month.
+We do not have to do anything as employer are responsible for directly deducting this amount out of our salary each month.
+Our employers must also contribute a separate percentage of our salary to our CPF accounts each month.
+This Employer’s CPF contributions is added to our Employee’s CPF contributions, and credited to our CPF accounts each month.

-These contributions are a fixed percentage of our salary, and are dependent on our age group and subjected to salary caps and Annual Limit.
-What this also means is that we need to be gainfully employed in Singapore to start growing our CPF accounts.
+These contributions are a fixed percentage of our salary, but are dependent on our age group and subjected to salary caps and the CPF Annual Limit.
+What this also means is that we need to be gainfully employed in Singapore to meaningfully grow our CPF accounts.

 How Much Do I Need To Contribute To My CPF Each Month?